 - In The Order of the Stick, Roy had a code word that would activate a Mark of Justice curse on Belkar if spoken aloud.
 Belkar managed to trigger the curse by himself anyway, so Roy mentioned the word to satisfy readers' curiosity "squiddleydoodlefluffer" and then the matter was dropped.

-- PvP: The Office Panda attacks when someone mentions it.
+- PvP: The Office Panda attacks (usually Brent) when someone mentions it.

 - Dexter's Laboratory